 THE BEST OF IL CINEMA RITROVATO

 Each summer, the Cineteca di Bologna, one of Europe’s most renowned archives for film restoration and preservation, organizes one of the world’s most unique film festivals, Il Cinema Ritrovato ("Rediscovered cinema").
 Eight memorable days to dive into cinema’s past, Cinema Ritrovato also offers opportunities to meet renowned experts on film history as well as celebrated filmmakers.
 More than 360 titles are presented annually in five cinemas and on a giant screen in Bologna's Piazza Maggiore.
 In the words of the former Artistic Director, the late Peter von Bagh, Il Cinema Ritrovato is pure heaven for cinéphiles.
 The next edition will take place from June 24 to July 2th, 2023.
-Our Cinematheque's series of Cineteca di Bologna restorations highlights international feature films that all screened at the 2022 edition of the festival, including three Hollywood titles from the extensive retrospective tribute to Argentine émigré Hugo Fregonese.
-Special thanks to Guy Borlée, coordinator of Il Cinema Ritrovato for Cineteca di Bologna, Carmen Accaputo (Cineteca di Bologna); Maelle Arnaud (Institut Lumiere), David Jennings (Sony).
+Our Cinematheque's series highlights international feature films that all screened at the 2022 edition of the festival, including three Cineteca di Bologna restorations and three Hollywood titles from the extensive retrospective tribute to Argentine émigré Hugo Fregonese.
+For more information, please view the video report for the 2022 edition of Il Cinema Ritrovato or support Il Cinema Ritrovato through the Friends of Cineteca Bologna.
+Special thanks to Guy Borlée, coordinator of Il Cinema Ritrovato and Il Cinema Ritrovato on Tour for Cineteca di Bologna, Carmen Accaputo (Cineteca di Bologna); Maelle Arnaud (Institut Lumiere), David Jennings (Sony).
 Edda Manriquez (Academy Film Archive), Kris Merola (The Film Foundation), Jayant Patel (Film Heritage Foundation), Janet Schorer (Ignite Films).

 - Fri., Mar.
 3 | 7:00 PM4070 Vilas Hall